Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Nitro Coffee At Home

-1. Take your cold brew coffee concentrate and add to your whipped cream dispenser (you can dilute with two parts of water).
+- Take your cold brew coffee concentrate and add it to your whipped cream dispenser (you can dilute with two parts of water).

-2. Close the lid on the whipped cream dispenser, screw on the Nitrous Oxide cartridge, shake and then pull the trigger while aiming into a glass.
+- Close the lid on the whipped cream dispenser, screw on the Nitrous Oxide cartridge, shake, and pull the trigger while aiming into a glass.

-You’ll have to let the coffee settle before you drink it because this home brewing method is slightly different compared to the coffee shops, they use keg systems which are set up in a way to give you 80% liquid and 20% foam.
+You’ll have to let the coffee settle before you drink it because this home brewing method is slightly different compared to the coffee shops; they use keg systems that are set up in a way to give you 80% liquid and 20% foam.
 But this Nitro Coffee at home is pretty damn close!